uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/DepositsAndWithdrawalsInCryptoEN_30June.md.md

 ### Cryptocurrencies
 #### Deposits
+The **minimum deposit** varies depending on the cryptocurrency you use.
+At the time of publication, it rests at:
  - **Bitcoin (BTC)**: min.
 0.0002 BTC;
  - **Ethereum (ETH)**: min.
 0.01 ETH;
  - **Tether (USDT)**: min.
 0.01 USDT;